marmalade/gbsgamejam/QuickGameTemplate/ReadMe.QuickGameTemplate.md

 This is a template project to help you get started building a Quick game.
 It provides a skeleton implementation of a few scenes around which you can build your game.

+**Files**

+- main.lua
+- SceneGame.lua
+- SceneMainMenu.lua
+- Globals.lua  - Easy access global values
+- helpers/...  - Utility classes, inc VirtualResolution from http://github.com/nickchops

 **Features demonstrated**

-Files:
-  main.lua
-  SceneGame.lua
-  SceneMainMenu.lua
-  Globals.lua  - Easy access global values
-  helpers/...  - Utility classes, inc VirtualResolution from http://github.com/nickchops

-2 scenes: game and menu
+Two scenes: game and menu.

 Each demonstrates:

 - setup
 - teardown
 - pre and post transition for setup and teardown